dellamora/graphql-query-example/src/blogPost.md

 It's worth noting that the satisfies Characters is a type check that ensures the function's return value conforms to the Characters type.

- Finally, you can style and use any tools you want to develop your application!
+### **Finally, you can style, use any tools you want and try out new utilies!**

- Feel free to get inspired by [my project](https://github.com/dellamora/my-first-GraphQL-query), use your creativy and have fun!
+Note that, like every basic guide, there is much more to explore!
+Now that we know the basics, we can delve deeper and explore other amazing features of GraphQL, such as mutations, subscribers, and even create our own GraphQL server!

+Who knows, maybe this will be the topic of our next article, huh?
+So, stay tuned and keep following our content to learn more about this fascinating technology!
+See you next time!